BoxyBSD

 When I run the command ssh ipv6-box.example.com, OpenSSH first connects to ipv4-jumphost.example.com and from there establishes a connection to ipv6-box.example.com.
 The ProxyJump directive handles setting up the TCP forwarding automatically.

 I use Caddy to reverse-proxy my web services and serve static files and templates.
-You can see the Caddy page and “about” for more information on the Caddy setup, like the template for the error pages.
-I found that Caddy requires you to create a mime.types file on FreeBSD.
-It is not specific to BoxyBSD.
+See the Caddy page and “about” for more information on this setup, such as the template for the error pages.
+I found that Caddy on FreeBSD requires a mime.types file; this is not specific to BoxyBSD.

 CatchUp is an application written in Crystal, which has a FreeBSD port.
 The application worked on FreeBSD without changes.

 My VPS from BoxyBSD has 10 GB of ZFS storage: 2 GB of swap and an 8 GB root partition.
-To build an application written in Crystal, you need to install the Crystal compiler and LLVM, which currently consume 2 GB of disk space.
-I build the application on my local FreeBSD machine (a VM in Proxmox) and copy the compiled binary to the server.
+Building a Crystal application requires installing the Crystal compiler and LLVM, which currently consume 2 GB of disk space.
+I decided to build the application on my local FreeBSD machine (a VM in Proxmox) and copy the compiled binary to the server.